Phil-Hope/TMPLNR-20/README.md

               '^/': ~`

 to create a database run:
-- `symfony console make:migration`
-- `symfony console doctrine:database:create`
-- `symfony console doctrine:migrations:migrate`
+- `symfony console make:doctrine:database`
+- `select 2, for postgresql`
+- `select the default, alpine.`
+- `run docker-compose up -d`
+- `to see the var env config, run: symfony var:export --multiline`

 to validate that the schema mapping is correct run:
 - `symfony console doctrine:schema:validate`